HPCE/hpce-2014-cw2/readme.md

 Conclusion
 ----------

-**Task**: Add the following to the end of your makefile:
+**Task**: Add the following to the end of `./audio/makefile`:

-    tools : merge fir_filter passthrough signal_generator
+    filters : merge fir_filter passthrough signal_generator

-This will allow users to go into the `audio` directory and type `make tools`, and all your files will be updated.
+This will allow users to go into the `audio` directory and type `make filters`, and all your files will be updated.
+Also add the following to the end of `./makefile`:

+    filters :
+        cd audio && $(MAKE)

+    all : tools filters

+which means that from the base directory you can can type:

+    make all

+and it will build all the tools and all the audio filters (and if you do `make -j 4` it will use up to 4 parallel processes to do so).

 **Task**: Once it is all working, do another commit of your source files (don't forget to add/stage the new .c and .sh files).